lfiack/witns_kicad_lib/README.md

 ```

 ## Don't forget to document your project
-Add the following lines to your project :
+Add the following lines to your README.md :
 ````
 This project uses a submodule for the KiCAD library.
 To get it properly, use the `--recursive` option when cloning the repo :